TITLE 16 OCCUPATIONAL

 compounded, administered or dispensed; and

-(3) skill in
+(3) skill in handling and using

-dangerous drugs and controlled substances in the specifically authorized
+controlled substances in the specifically authorized formulary.

 G. Pharmaceutical law knowledge of:

-appropriate areas of New Mexico pharmaceutical law;
+(1) the appropriate areas of New Mexico

-(2) USP 797 that relates to compounding
+(2) USP-797 that relates to compounding of

-of the authorized substances in the formulary defined for the relevant specific
+the authorized substances in the formulary defined for the relevant specific

 category of expanded practice; and

-(3) drugs,
+(3) drugs, dangerous drugs, and controlled

-dangerous drugs, and controlled substances and what dangerous drugs or
+substances and what dangerous drugs or controlled substances are or are not

-controlled substances are or are not authorized under the provisions of the
+authorized under the provisions of the specific category or categories of

-specific category or categories of expanded practice for which he is certified.
+expanded practice for which he is certified.

 H. Scope of practice knowledge:

-(1) of the areas
+(1) of the areas of the New Mexico

-of the New Mexico Acupuncture and Oriental Medicine Practice Act and rules that
+Acupuncture and Oriental Medicine Practice Act and rules that are appropriate

-certified for the specific category of expanded practice;
+specific category of expanded practice;

-(2) understanding
+(2) understanding of what diagnostic or

-of what diagnostic or therapeutic procedures are authorized by the specific
+therapeutic procedures are authorized by the specific category of expanded

-(3) understanding
+(3) understanding what substances in a

-what substances in a specific formulary are authorized for use by doctors of
+specific formulary are authorized for use by doctors of oriental medicine

-oriental medicine certified for the specific category of expanded practice.
+certified for the specific category of expanded practice.

 16.2.18.12 BASIC